Search

 Townsend Family History

-Raymond’s father was born on the 22nd January 1860 in Aston, Oxfordshire to unmarried dressmaker Mary Townsend.
+Raymond’s father was born on 22nd January 1860 in Aston, Oxfordshire to unmarried dressmaker Mary Townsend.
 Mary was born about 1838 to Adin and Janias (also spelt Janius, Genius, Genias) nee Bartlett.
-Mary was baptised on the 20th of May 1838 in Bampton, Oxfordshire.
-Mary’s mother Janias remarried labourer Francis Bullock on the 12th of January 1846 in Bampton.
+Mary was baptised on 20th May 1838 in Bampton, Oxfordshire.
+Mary’s mother Janias remarried labourer Francis Bullock on 12th January 1846 in Bampton.
 At the time of the 1851 Census, Mary was working as a farm servant for her brother William at the hamlet of Aston & Cote, Bampton.
 At the time of the 1861 Census, Mary and her son Sydney lived as lodgers at Cottage Shop, Aston Square, Oxfordshire; a shop run by grocer William Bartlett.
-Mary married widower Edmund Cook on the 23rd December 1869 in Bampton.
+Mary married widower Edmund Cook on 23rd December 1869 in Bampton.
 Edmund was working as a mason.
-Mary wrote on her marriage certificate her mother’s name ‘Janias Bullock ‘ as her father.
+Mary wrote on her marriage certificate her mother’s name ‘Janias Bullock’ as her father.
 At the time of the 1871 Census, Sydney lived with his mother Mary, Edmund and their new family at Bull Street, Aston.
 At the time of the 1881 Census, Sydney was a lodger of railway labourer William Singler at Bromsgrove Street, Halesowen, Worcestershire.

-Sydney Townsend married Emma West on the 11th of April 1885 at St Mary’s in Holmwood, Surrey.
+Sydney Townsend married Emma West on 11th April 1885 at St Mary’s in Holmwood, Surrey.
 At the time of the marriage the couple lived in Holmwood and Sydney was working as a plate layer.
 Curiously, he stated that his father was mason James Townsend.

 Raymond’s mother Emma was born about 1860 in Reigate, Surrey to farm labourer James born about 1835 in Capel, Surrey and Ann born about 1838 in Reigate.
-Emma was baptised on the 19th of August 1860 at St Mary’s church in Reigate.
+Emma was baptised on 19th August 1860 at St Mary’s church in Reigate.

 Raymond had seven known siblings: Grace born about 1888; Lily born about Florence; M. Townsend born about 1895; May B born about 1897; Stanley H. born about 1900 and Gladys born about 1903, all in Dorking.
 Also Annie born about 1891 in Betchworth, Surrey.